It took 700,000 men more than 36 years to complete the First Emperor's mausoleum, a 22-square-mile complex guarded by a massive Terracotta Army.

 It would have been prescient to guard against a rebellion, given how things turned out for the dynasty.
 But not everyone agrees that the soldiers were on the lookout for an onslaught.

-Anatomy Of The Terracotta Army
+How The Terracotta Army Was Made

 The chemical makeup of the clay used in the Terracotta Army indicates that it was all extracted locally.